National Institute for Land and Infrastructure Management

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.987

-Guidelines for Planning, Design, Management and Operation of Disaster Prevention Parks (Revised 2nd Edition)pdf icon
+Guidelines for Planning, Design, Management of Disaster Prevention Parks (2nd revised version)pdf icon

 Date of Issue:2017.9